foundryvtt/dnd5e/wiki/Table-of-Contents.md

 ![Table of contents pack configuration](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/journal/table-of-contents-pack-config.jpg)

+### Compendium Configuration

-The pack configuration dialog displays all journal entries within the compendium grouped by their containing folder.
+The pack configuration dialog displays all journal entries within the compendium, grouped by their containing folder.
 The general position of each entry can be configured using this dialog.
 For an entry to appear in the table of contents, it must be given a type.

 #### Type